hashicorp/packer/website/source/docs/builders/oracle-classic.html.md

     CLI, as described
     [here](https://docs.oracle.com/en/cloud/iaas/compute-iaas-cloud/stopc/image-lists-stclr-and-nmcli.html#GUID-DB7E75FE-F752-4FF7-AB70-3C8DCDFCA0FA)

+-   `source_image_list_entry` (string) - The entry identifying the machine
+    image to use in the image list.
+Defaults to the latest available entry.

 -   `password` (string) - Your account password.

 -   `shape` (string) - The template that determines the number of CPUs, amount